pingfu/pingfu.github.io/_posts/2014-09-16-server-room-build-part-5.md

   <figcaption>Cabinets 1 and 2: production racks, fully patched</figcaption>
 </figure>

-Coloured patch leads do the documentation job for us: at a glance you can see which switch a port lands on, which VLAN it belongs to, and whether something has been re-patched by hand in the middle of the night.
+Coloured patch leads make the topology obvious at a glance: which switch a port lands on, which VLAN it's in, and whether someone has re-patched it by hand.

 <figure>
   <img src="/uploads/fitout/2014-09-16/2.jpg" alt="Network rack: BT 21CN NTE, Cisco switches, and a pair of ASA firewalls">